hitzemann/ansible-home/README.md

 1. [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) should be installed on your control node, but nothing needs to be installed on your OpenWrt devices.

-2. These playbooks depend on `gekmihesg.openwrt`.
-Install it using
+2. These playbooks depend on some roles and collections.
+Install them using

     ```
-    ansible-galaxy install gekmihesg.openwrt
+    ansible-galaxy role install -r requirements.yml
-    ```

-3. These playbooks depend on `nn708.openwrt`.
-Install it using

-    ```
-    ansible-galaxy collection install nn708.openwrt
+    ansible-galaxy collection install -r requirements.yml
     ```

 ## Other TODOs